-Technology that analyzes a THC consumer’s current impairment level in real-time has notoriously eluded law enforcement, HR departments, and the medical community.
+Technology for cannabis impairment detection in real-time has notoriously eluded law enforcement, HR departments, and the medical community.
 Those times may end with an array of companies offering solutions and alternatives for a so-called THC breathalyzer.

 Traditionally, tests that detect THC levels in a consumer only reflect that they had consumed delta-nine tetrahydrocannabinol at some point.
 This certainly does not determine whether or not the consumer in question is currently impaired by cannabis.
 These testing methods are also somewhat invasive, requiring blood, urine, saliva, or hair samples from the subject, often taking several days, if not longer, to obtain results from a lab.

 Another problem this need presents is that THC impairment is not reflected in a baseline number like the limit imposed on alcohol blood levels of .08.
 Once consumed, THC reacts differently in everyone, so using a baseline number is out the window.

 A regular adult medical consumer may have no problem handling higher levels daily, showing no intoxication or impairment, versus a weekend warrior who likes to relax on a Saturday with a bit of recreational use and who shows impairment with a much lighter dosage.
 Either way, safety is the bottom line.